 In 2005 I invented the Royal Bugle.
 It was the first mouthpiece with a contour and a groove system used in conjunction with the top and bottom portion of the lip.
 This made the bugle sound very realistic.
 I received 2 patents with this design.
 Patent #s US7011564 and US7011563.

 In 2011, I began the endeavor of coming up with a way to keep the peep in a bowstring straight in order to keep it perpendicular to the line of sight.
 I developed a mechanism that fits on the bowstring or cable that twists the string and aligns the peep without having to take off the bowstring and physically twist the string a rotation or more to make the peep align with the eye.
-Since I relinquished my rights to this invention, as far as I know it is still in the patent pending stage.
-If you want to check it out, look up application number US20130306046
+Hoyt Archery took over this ingenious product and is in their care in SLC, UT.
+Patent # 10,359.252.

 After that project, I decided to solve the issue of torquing the bow handle while shooting a bow.
 So I developed a bow that can register when an archer is torquing the bow handle.
-An alert system is put in place which aides the archer’s awareness when torque is being applied to the bow handle.
-I received a patent on this invention.
+An alert system is put in place which makes the archer aware when torque is being applied to the bow handle.
 Patent # US9140514

 In 2015 I came up with another concept of eliminating the need for serving to hold an apparatus such as a peep, weight, or drop away rest cord onto the string or cable.
 It is called the “Peep It” and “Anchor Knot”.
 Patent # 10,161,708.